swl10/pyslet/doc/py2.rst

     simply checks that arg is of type str, in Python 2 this allows either string type but always returns a unicode string.
-No codec is used so this has the side effect of ensuring that only ASCII strings will be acceptable in Python 2.
+No codec is used so this has the side effect of ensuring that only ASCII compatible str instances will be acceptable in Python 2.

 ..  function::  to_text(arg)